-Canon 1D X Mark II versus Olympus TG-5
+Canon 1D X Mark II vs Olympus TG-5

-The Canon EOS-1D X Mark II and the Olympus Tough TG-5 are two digital cameras that were announced, respectively, in February 2016 and May 2017.
+The Canon EOS-1D X Mark II and the Olympus Tough TG-5 are two digital cameras that were officially introduced, respectively, in February 2016 and May 2017.
 The 1DX Mark II is a DSLR, while the TG-5 is a fixed lens compact.
 The cameras are based on a full frame (1DX Mark II) and a 1/2.3-inch (TG-5) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Olympus provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 20 megapixels, whereas the Olympus provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D X Mark II vs Olympus TG-5